 Purple cabbage, along with other dark-colored produce, is loaded with phytochemicals, antioxidants that may help protect against heart disease.
 Two of those phytochemicals, anthocyanin, and proanthocyanidin, can support your immune system.

 Recipe: Sunshine Detox Salad

 Spinach—Can improve digestion

-Spinach’s fresh leaves are a beneficial source of vital antioxidants, like vitamin A, vitamin C, and antioxidant flavonoids such as lutein, zeaxanthin, and beta carotene.
-Of all leafy greens, like kale, spinach is one of the most nutritionally dense vegetables.
+The fresh leaves of spinach are a beneficial source of vital antioxidants like vitamin A, vitamin C, and antioxidant flavonoids such as lutein, zeaxanthin, and beta carotene.
+Of all leafy greens (including kale, arugula, turnip greens, etc.), spinach is one of the most nutritionally dense vegetables.